Yhash/scrapyts/README.md

     **`python scrapyts.py <playlist_url> -r`**

-  **Note:** Be careful when using **-r** option because you need to make sure that partial video and the part of the video that you are going to download from youtube are the same.
-It is to mess with this option so be very careful.
+  *Note:* Be careful when using **-r** option because you need to make sure that partial video and the part of the video that you are going to download from youtube are the same.
+Its easy to mess with this option so be very careful.

   * If you want to learn more just used the **`--help`** option.